SecPlugs/bash-kit/docs/_detail.md

 #### What is the Bash Kit?

-A collection of BASH shell scripts that run on Linux systems and allow you to submit urls and files for analysis using the Secplugs platform backend.
+A collection of BASH shell scripts that run on Linux systems and allow you to submit urls and files for analysis using the {brand-name} platform backend.
 The plugin is designed either for general usage as is or as a starting point for other projects.

 #### What are the features?